no-go/C64key2bluetooth/README.md

 ## A4 A5 i2c

-Unused! you may implement a mouse via MPU6050 gyroscope or something like this.
+Unused! you may implement a mouse via MPU6050 gyroscope, poti or something like this.

 # Wireing C64 Keyboard Plug